 Mr. Goldhaber has also been active in Politics and Government.
 In the presidential election of 2000, Mr. Goldhaber stood as candidate for Vice Presidency of the United States on the Natural Law Party ticket and in some states on the Reform Party ticket and the Independence Party tickets.
 Prior to starting his career in high tech, Mr. Goldhaber served as special assistant to Pennsylvania’s lieutenant governor, William W. Scranton III.
 He ran the State Energy Agency (the Governor’s Energy Council) as its interim Director.

 Mr. Goldhaber founded the Transcendental Meditation center at the University of California campus in Berkeley in 1966 and served as its president until 1969.
 In 1969 Mr. Goldhaber traveled to India and learned to become a teacher of Transcendental Meditation.
 In 1972, Mr. Goldhaber co-founded Maharishi International University, now a fully accredited institution in Fairfield, Iowa.

-Mr. Goldhaber was born in 1948 and grew up in Berkeley, California, where he still resides.
+Mr. Goldhaber was born in 1948 and grew up in Berkeley, California.
+He currently lives in San Antonio Texas with his wife Marilyn.
 He has served on the advisory boards of PC Expo and MacWorld Expo, the Center for Creative Imaging, the multimedia group of the National Association of Broadcasters, and he is an emeritus member of the Executive Board of University of California at Berkeley, College of Letters and Sciences.
 He currently serves as a member of the board of the Federation of American Scientists.
 He holds a master’s degree in Education from UC Berkeley.